 The Structured Clinical Interview for DSM-5 is available in three versions:

-- SCID-5-RV: for researchers, available as a PDF or MS Word file.
+- SCID-5-RV: for researchers, available as a PDF or Microsoft Word file.
 The SCID-5-RV is available by licensing only.
-Customers will need to purchase a file, and a license to make a specific number of copies.
-The file is available as a non-modifiable PDF or as a modifiable Word file.
+Customers will need to purchase a file and a license to make a specific number of copies.
+The file is available as a non-modifiable PDF or as a modifiable Microsoft Word file.